:: DIY wooden outdoor bench | stone garden benches ::

-The outside space was a half-decent match to the interior.
+The outside space was already a delightful match to the beautiful interior.
 However, home-owner Michael sighed he wished to add some contemplative garden space, that would take advantage of the yard’s beautiful corner viewpoint.
-He was excited about the idea of making his own outdoor stone bench for this purpose.
+He was excited about the idea of making his own outdoor wooden or stone bench for this purpose.
 But how to go about it?
 It was a project he had never done before.

-In appreciation for his hospitality, I decided to researched the garden bench project for Michael.
+In appreciation for his hospitality, I decided to researched wooden or stone garden benches project for Michael.
 Today I’m sharing the ideas I developed.

 The name ‘Long Beach’ instantly conjures up an image of a long beach full of palm trees.
 However, there are also tree-lined lakes, parks and golf courses to be found on the land behind that beach.
 So

 Micheal’s property is placed in a woodsy residential setting rather than a row of ocean-front beach houses.
 The suggested garden bench styles are in keeping with its more woodsy environment.

 Creating Wood or Stone Garden Benches in Design Stages